syncfusion-content/xamarin-docs/Xamarin/Expander/Getting-Started.md

 {% endhighlight %}
 {% endtabs %}

 You can customize the expander by using the [Expanded](https://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.SfExpander~Expanded_EV.html) event.
-It will occurs after an SfExpander is expanded when tapping on the Header.
-It will provide information related to the `Expanded` event by using the [ExpandedAndCollapsedEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.ExpandedAndCollapsedEventArgs.html).
+It will occur after a SfExpander is expanded when tapping on the header.
+It will provide the information related to the `Expanded` event by using the [ExpandedAndCollapsedEventArgs](https://help.syncfusion.com/cr/xamarin/Syncfusion.Expander.XForms~Syncfusion.XForms.Expander.ExpandedAndCollapsedEventArgs.html).

 {% tabs %}
 {% highlight xaml %}